The community has made Sublime Text 3 into the SNAP package. So far, it’s available for testing in candidate channel.

 The command works in Ubuntu 16.04 and higher.
 And the

---candidate flag is no required once the snap is published into stable channel.
+--candidate flag is not required anymore since the snap is now in stable.

 The snap package co-exists with traditional packages, you’ll have two launcher icons: